AnyChart/docs.anychart.com/Stock_Charts/Range_Selection.md

 ## Overview

-AnyStock provides a lot of features and tools to a chart viewer to make the working process rather comfortable and easily navigate these time based charts.
+Range Selection UI is on of the great chart navigation features AnyStock provides to a chart viewer to make the data mining process comfortable and easily navigate these time based charts.
 The core navigation tool is Scroller, which is described in [Scroller](Scroller) article.

 **Range Selector** helps to use scroller by providing a set of buttons to select certain periods of time.